 Building as living lab - Buildings as a living lab for climate-neutral, needs-based and affordable housing

 Within ÖWG, climate protection and sustainability are strategically anchored in renovation and densification projects.
-A comprehensive, climate-neutral renovation concept is being developed for a specific pilot property in Graz in an open, co-creative innovation process.
+A comprehensive, climate-neutral renovation concept had been developed for a specific pilot property in Graz in an open, co-creative innovation process.
 The building becomes a living lab in which new solutions are tested in the everyday lives of the residents.

 Short Description